Measure Theoretic Aspects of Oscillations of Error Terms: Introduction

 The result of Kaczorowski and Szyd\l o mentioned above says that there exist constants $\lambda_0, \nu>0$ such that

-and where $\mu$ is the Lebesgue measure \footnote{Throughout this paper, $\mu$ will denote the Lebesgue measure on the real line $\mathbb R$.}.
+and where $\m$ is the Lebesgue measure \footnote{Throughout this paper, $\m$ will denote the Lebesgue measure on the real line $\mathbb R$.}.
 These results not only prove $\Omega_{\pm}$ bounds, but also give quantitative estimates for the occurrences of such fluctuations.
-This result of Kaczorowski and Szyd\l o has been genrealized by Bhowmik, Ramar\'e and Schlage-Puchta \cite{gautami} to localize fluctuations of $\Delta(x)$ to a dyadic range.
 Let

 where the Goldbach numbers $G_k(n)$ are defined as

 and $\rho$ runs over nontrivial zeros of the Riemann zeta function $\zeta(s)$.
 Bhowmik, Ramar\'e and Schlage-Puchta proved that under Riemann Hypothesis